 We have entered into several long-term loans with commercial banks in China and overseas.
 These loans contain certain restrictive covenants that limit our ability to, among other things, (i) dispose of or provide guarantees, pledges or mortgages on our operating assets in any manner that will increase risk to the lenders, (ii) repay shareholders loans or loans from our related parties, (iii) distribute dividends to shareholders, (iv) enter into other financial obligations to third parties, and (v) take part in any mergers or acquisitions.
 For more information about the loan agreements, see "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources."
+Operating and Financial Review and Prospects - B. Liquidity and Capital Resources."
 Any breach by us of the various undertakings and covenants in our existing loan agreements will give such banks the right to demand immediate repayment of the outstanding loan amounts.
 We cannot assure you whether we will be subject to, or be able to fulfill, such undertaking in the future.
 Any failure to maintain any of the above covenants or undertakings could result in an acceleration of obligations under the facility agreement, which would have a material adverse effect on our business.
-In addition, the breach of any of the covenants and undertakings in any loan agreements, thereby giving the lenders the right to accelerate our loan repayment obligations.
+In addition, the breach of any of the covenants and undertakings in any loan agreement may trigger the cross-default provisions in substantially all of our loan agreements and/or the cross-acceleration provisions in some of those loan agreements, thereby giving the lenders the right to accelerate our loan repayment obligations.
 As a result, we are limited in the manner in which we conduct our business and may be unable to engage in certain business activities or finance our future operations or capital needs.